 “But as a final parting gift, we narrowed things down to just a few that well-represent what we believe in and hold dear.”

 If you and your family are like John and Diane and would like to know more about including the foundation in your will or other estate plans, please contact Kathleen Mackris at (541) 482-0367.
-Leaving a bequest to Ashland Community Hospital Foundation can have a lasting impact on the care and services we offer to this community.
+Leaving a bequest to Ashland Community Health Foundation can have a lasting impact on the care and services we offer to this community.